 Hearsay Projects include:

-This exhibition will be accompanied by two catalogues.
+This exhibition was accompanied by two catalogues.
 "John Q: Projects 2009-2014" and "Excerpts," featuring pieces developed by participating artists, historians, archivists, and curators.

 Oral History Project: